John C. Pace Library

 In addition, it is a selective depository for publications of the United States government and the state of Florida, and has a well-known Special Collections department that houses over one million items, including 920 individual manuscripts and archival collections, 80,000 photographs, 2,000 maps, and 10,000 items relating to the history of West Florida.

-The Pace Library holds the archives of the British Indian-trading firm Panton, Leslie & Company, headquarter in Pensacola, and of the firm's attorney, John Innerarity.
+The Pace Library holds the archives of the British Indian-trading firm Panton, Leslie & Company, headquartered in Pensacola, and of the firm's attorney, John Innerarity.